Maine Lottery

 Do I need to pay taxes on Maine Lottery prizes?

-What happens to the funds generated by the Maine Lottery?
+What is the fate of the money raised by the Maine Lottery?